marksimpson82/blog/content/blog/2012-11-04-the-fundamentals-of-automated-testing-repeatable.md

 }
 ```

-The name isn’t very helpful, but let’s just focus on the timing concerns.
+The name isn't very helpful, but let's just focus on the timing concerns.
 Notice that there is no sign of threading.
 The production code is spinning up threads under the hood, though.
 Aside from the difficulty understanding the intent of the test, the test relies on the magic number of 10 milliseconds.
 Presumably something (I'm not quite sure what) takes time to process, so the loop has 100 iterations in which to succeed, and a value to wait after each pass of the loop.

 Not only does this test have readability issues and a load of logic cooked in, but it is sensitive to timing issues.
 Just because 10 milliseconds was an adequate sleep value on one PC doesn't mean it will work on another.
 Worse still, if functionality that this class relies on changes or the machine is overloaded when the test runs, the test may fail.
 I've seen this multiple times when flaky tests run fine on developer machines, but fail on CI server(s) because they're under more load.
 Furthermore, this test is running-in-molasses _slooooooooow_ due to the Sleep() call.